 Church's many projects kept Next Summer percolating for the past two years.
 After starting out modestly, the songs grew with guest vocalists Mina Moore ("The Clock") and Gabe Douglas ("Birthday Party," "The Clock," "S.A.T.J.") along with producer/synth player Matt Sandstedt during recording at the Hideaway studio in Minneapolis.
 The key players on the album frequently drew inspiration from a secret Google doc filled with lyric snippets and random song notes.

 His lyrics are frequently as radiant as the arrangements themselves.
 "Turquoise Sun" is where "Memories drag on like a cigarette," and "The Clock" might start a new dance craze.
 "Birthday Party" took shape when Church overheard a euphoric father and his young son in Brooklyn.
 "This guy was just hanging out with his kid, singing, 'I'm coming to your birthday party!
 I'm coming to your birthday party!'
 And I just thought, 'That's a song right there,'" Church reminisces with a hearty laugh.
 "In fact, I had to do some research to see if it was already like a Rihanna song or something."

 To match the album's joviality, Church's release party will have a middle school carnival theme, and will feature a dance party, karaoke, and a cake walk.
 "It's going to be a really fun party," Church says animatedly.
 "You've got to prepare for summer, even in March."
-[Erik Thompson, City Pages]
+[Erik Thompson for City Pages, March 2015]